jletrondo/csv-reader/README.md

 ## Overview
 The CsvReader library is a PHP class designed to facilitate the reading and processing of CSV files.
 It provides various features for handling CSV data, including validation, error handling, and customizable processing through callback functions.

+## Motivation

+I created the CsvReader library to simplify and standardize the process of reading and validating CSV files in my PHP projects.
+After encountering repetitive issues with inconsistent CSV formats and error handling, I wanted a reusable solution that could be easily customized and extended for different use cases.

 ## Namespace
 ```php
 namespace Jletrondo\CsvReader;